 Call for Papers

-Abstract Submission is now closed in preparation for the 46th Turbomachinery& 33rd Pump Symposia (TPS 2017).
+Abstract Submission is now open for the 47th Turbomachinery& 34th Pump Symposia (TPS 2018).
 We invite you to participate in the TPS 2018 program!
-Abstract submissions for TPS 2018 will open in July.

 Papers must be free of commercialism.
 References to commercial products, trade names, and manufacturing companies must be avoided.
 Be mindful of who your audience is: the end user.
 Previously published works will not be accepted.
 Submissions should be field tested and share practical – not theoretical – information.